Ray, Goodman & Brown: 1992–2010

 Harry Ray suffered a fatal stroke and died on October 1, 1992, at age 45; he was again replaced by Kevin "Ray" Owens.
 Occasionally solo artist Greg Willis joined Ray, Goodman and Brown in performances (and later on records), but never became a full-time member.
 Vocalist Wade "Silky" Elliott also did a stint, before signing a solo contract with CBS Records during the 1990s and temporarily joining Blue Magic.
 With Owens's return, the trio continued to perform and tour as Ray, Goodman & Brown.
 They released two albums in 2002 and 2003, one with new material, and the other featuring re-workings of soul songs by other male vocal groups.
 These albums reunited them with former All-Platinum producer George Kerr.
 In one of their public appearances, they teamed with Gerald Alston to perform The Manhattans' hit "Kiss And Say Goodbye".

 In 2003, Goodman, Brown, Owens, and Larry "Ice" Winfree sang backup vocals for the Alicia Keys song "You Don't Know My Name", which was a No. 1 soul/R&B song.
 Alicia was so impressed with their vocals that she took them on tour with her.
 Recalls Brown: "We did every major TV show in the country — 'Good Morning America,' 'The View,' Jay Leno.
 When she played Madison Square Garden with Missy Elliott and Beyonce, she had us with her.
 I gave her the name of 'Our Angel.'
 She is Ray, Goodman & Brown's angel.
 She came along when things were kind of slow for us.
 I love her.
 I really do."

 In 2008, Owens, Goodman, and Brown continued to record together and tour (sometimes with Winfree), performing hits from both the Moments and Ray, Goodman and Brown.

 Recent years

 On July 26, 2010, Goodman died at the age of 67.

 In 2012, Harold "Eban" Brown rejoined remaining original member Billy Brown to re-record The Moments Greatest Hits - Volume 1.
 It was released in April 2014 on the Universal Music Group label - featuring the vocals of Harold "Eban" Brown and Billy Brown only.

 In 2014, Winfree was officially welcomed into the group as the replacement for Goodman, with Owens and Brown, bringing the group back to its regular trio status.

-In 2016 Brown suffered a stroke.
+In 2016, Brown suffered a stroke.
 Fortunately, after a short absence he fully recovered and continued to perform.

 In February 2019, Ray, Goodman & Brown performed on the Soul Train Cruise.

-As of 2020, Billy Brown continues to perform keeping the legacy of Ray, Goodman & Brown alive as the remaining surviving member.
+In 2022, Kevin Owens and Larry Winfree were replaced with Keenan Blount and Kenny Brown.
+Billy Brown continues to perform with the two new members keeping the legacy of Ray, Goodman & Brown alive as the remaining surviving member.

+On April 28, 2025, Ray, Goodman & Brown were inducted into The National R&B Music Society's Atlantic City Walk of Fame in Brighton Park.
+Billy Brown was in attendance and accepted the honor.
+The Stylistics, Blue Magic, Jean Carne and Phyllis Hyman were also inducted.

+Mark Greene died in May 2025.